Support Being Tea Scholarships!

-Our scholarships help fund tea education here in the Being Tea program for tea friends from marginalized communities – both from the tea industry trade and not.
-Meaning, we serve professionals and tea lovers alike!
+Our scholarships help fund tea education here at Being Tea for folks from marginalized communities.
+We also serve both tea industry professionals and devoted tea amateurs.

-We center our efforts on BIPOC+ and LGBTQ+ folks, both in the United States (where I am based) and internationally, as well.
+We center our efforts on BIPOC+ and LGBTQ+ folks, both in the United States and internationally, as well as other marginalized folks.

 Here’s how it works and how you can help.